marco-lavagnino/rest_demo/README.md

 I think faster results can be achieved if open source libraries are used instead of coding everything from scratch.
 These libraries are (or should be) battle tested and ideally bug-free.
+This is why I chose to use this library.

+### Gunicorn and Whitenoise

+These dependencies were included to allow the deployment of the project.